 NOTE: History is a compilation of historical events, most history is passed down legendary information, as seen from various perspectives, some are documented information passed down through writings or first hand eye witnesses.
 This information has been the results of first hand eye witnesses, and original creators and contributors from the ORIGINAL locking era.
 There are various historical accounts of various events in the 4 decades of Lockings existence.
 But there is only ONE Original era, which was seen through the many eyes that experienced it, which all came together to produce its foundation ..Read and Enjoy

-Locking or Campbellocking is a dance art form with improvisational steps called the locks.
-These steps were created by Don Campbell in the nightclubs of Los Angeles in the early 1970s.
+Locking or Campbellocking is a dance art form with improvisational move called the lock.
+These were created by Don Campbell and put to a specific rhythm and style in the nightclubs of Los Angeles in the early 1970s.

 This dance and subculture quickly caught on and was soon the rage of a new television dance show called Soul Train.
 Individual dancers displayed quick locking and pointing movements along with hand slaps and splits.